gtzan/synthesizers_cs_perspective/assignment4.md

 If you need access to devices ask me via email or through Discord for access to ECS602.

+Fee free to suggest your own versions that follow a similar structure.
+For example if you have a different synthesizer that you would like to emulate using software - you can come up with similar questions to version 1 or if you find a paper you would like to implement you can come up with similar questions to version 2 and 3.

 ## VERSION 1 - SOFTWARE SIMULATION OF THE YAMAHA DX 21

 Any programming language that can do real-time audio processing and show a graphical user interface can be used